neurosnap/robodux/docs/create-api.md

 When using `prepareStore` in conjunction with `dispatchActions`, `loadingMonitor`, and `requestParser` the loading state will automatically be added to all of your endpoints.
-We also export `QueryState` which is the interface that contains all the state types that `robodyx` provides.
+We also export `QueryState` which is the interface that contains all the state types that `robodux` provides.

 ```tsx
 // app.tsx